 Closing In on a Universal Flu Vaccine

-Scientists developed a way to generate that attack many strains of influenza viruses in animals.
+Scientists developed a way to generate Germ-fighting molecules made by the immune system. that attack many strains of influenza viruses in animals.
 The success moves researchers a step closer to a universal flu vaccine—one that protects against multiple viral strains for several years.

 Each year influenza, or flu, kills about 36,000 people nationwide.
 Researchers need to reformulate the vaccine each flu season because the viruses continuously change.
 A universal flu vaccine would block many viral strains for years and greatly control the spread of influenza.